-Board-certified retina surgeon Dr. Ronan O’Malley was born in Galway, Ireland.
+Board-certified Medical and Surgical Retina Specialist Dr. Ronan O’Malley was born in Galway, Ireland.
 Traveling across the globe where he completed his education and advanced training in ophthalmology and vitreoretinal disease, he joined Retina Consultants of Houston and is notably one of our most seasoned surgeons.
 Treating all aspects of retinal disease, one of his unique focus areas is in pediatrics.
 He pioneered closed posterior vitrectomy for premature infants and partook in the recent groundbreaking Avastin for Retinopathy of Prematurity study.

 Skills and Specialties

 Dr. O'Malley performs both surgical and nonsurgical treatments for a variety of retinal diseases.
 He accurately diagnoses and treats age-related macular degeneration, macular tears and detachments, diabetic retinopathy, retinal vein occlusion, retinopathy of prematurity, and many more.
 Taking a conservative approach with patients, he uses a number of injections and helps patients manage their condition before surgery is recommended or needed.
 He is skilled to perform vitrectomy surgery and all other surgical treatments for even the most complex retinal conditions.

 Education and Training

 Dr. O'Malley graduated from Glenstal Abbey School, where he excelled on the rugby team.
 He graduated with honors from the National University of Galway, Ireland and became Chief Resident in Ophthalmology at Bristol Eye Hospital in England.
 His fellowship was in diseases and surgery of the retina and vitreous at Baylor College of Medicine in Houston.